Letchmore Heath

 Letchmore Heath is a village in Hertfordshire in England, situated about three miles east of Watford.

 General

+The name Letchmore is derived from the Old Saxon "leche mere", meaning muddy pond.
+The present pond is located to the south of the village green.

 The village, consisting of about 150 houses, lies to the east of Watford, southwest of Radlett and southeast of Aldenham.

+Due to its proximity to Elstree Studios, the village has often been used as a set in films, in particular the 1960 British horror movie Village of the Damned.

+It has a village green, a memorial hall (built in 1921), a pond and a pub, the Three Horseshoes, which is on the north side of the green.
+The hall is a registered charity, and can be hired for private events.
+It used to be used weekly by a scout troop, 2nd Aldenham.
 The Institute of Grocery Distribution is based in the village.
-Due to its proximity to Elstree Studios, the village has often been used as a set in films, in particular the 1960 British horror movie Village of the Damned.

-It has a village green, a pond and a pub, the Three Horseshoes, which is on the north side of the green.

-The name Letchmore is derived from the Old Saxon "leche mere", meaning muddy pond.
-The present pond is located to the south of the village green.

-To the west, but still within the village, is Bhaktivedanta Manor.
+To the south, but still within the village, is Bhaktivedanta Manor, a Hare Krishna temple.

 Transport

 Letchmore Heath has no main roads running through it and no public transport.
 It is, however, close to the M1 and M25 motorways.
 The nearest railway stations are at Radlett, Stanmore, Elstree & Borehamwood and Watford.